-- For mutual aid the agency will normally send a tanker truck and/or an Engine/Quint.
-Other specialized vehicle(s) may be sent in place of the tanker or Quint upon request. - The agency will normally not commit resources beyond the point of having only two remaining Quints within the City.
+- For mutual aid the agency will normally send a water tender and/or an Engine/Quint.
+Other specialized vehicle(s) may be sent in place of the tender or Quint upon request. - The agency will normally not commit resources beyond the point of having only two remaining Quints within the City.